 Since 1995 the University of Georgia has removed over 1.5 million square feet of asphalt and added over 50 acres of campus green space, including the conversion of D.W.
 Brooks Drive to D.W.
-Brooks Mall pictured above.
+Brooks Mall and Herty Lot to Herty Field, pictured above.
 UGA actively seeks to reduce impervious hardscapes to create green space, improve stormwater quality, and restore wildlife habitats.

 The University of Georgia campus was designated as an arboretum in 2000.
 The Campus Arboretum provides opportunities for academics and research in landscape architecture and environmental planning, ecology, engineering, horticulture, forestry, geography, and more.
 The Office of Sustainability partnered with the Facilities Management Division Grounds Department and others in a grant-funded project to enhance the tree inventory GIS database, documenting physical characteristics of campus trees and developing strategies to ensure effective long-term management of these resources.
 Anyone can enjoy a walking tour using the interactive Campus Arboretum Map, also available inside the UGA Mobile App.

 UGA has been recognized by the Arbor Day Foundation as a Tree Campus USA each year since 2010.
 This program recognizes campuses that have a tree advisory committee, a campus tree care plan, a specifically-funded tree program, annual Arbor Day observances, and annual service-learning outreach projects.

 The University of Georgia is a recipient of donated trees as part of a Sustainable Tree Trust Program established by Select Trees.
 The program includes the planting of mature native canopy trees on UGA property, under the supervision of the FMD Grounds Department.
 The University is committed to ensuring the tree’s long-term health and contribution to the campus environment.